Las Vegas Spas: Why Gamble When You Can Relax?

 I could have signed up for a Pilates class or a rock-climbing session.
 I could have analyzed my body fat, met with a nutritionist, or ordered a gourmet lunch at the spa café.

 But I didn’t want to do any of those things.
 I wanted a beauty service and it took me half an hour to read through all those choices.

 Should I pick a conditioning body scrub with Omega 3-rich flaxseed oil?
 How about a detoxifying cocoon?
 Or maybe I should go with the “Sea-Esta” treatment.
 It promised I would breathe in “negatively ionized sea air.”

 Intimidated by all my options, I ended up booking a basic 50-minute massage.

-Signs pointed to another arm of the locker room with a steam room, sauna and whirlpool.
+Signs pointed to another arm of the locker room with a steam room, sauna, and whirlpool.
 I’d have to come back to that, though, as my appointment was about to begin.
-I hurried on to end of the hall and the women’s lounge to await my masseuse.
+I hurried on to the end of the hall and the women’s lounge to await my masseuse.

 Even though I had booked just a standard massage, I was not disappointed.
 My masseuse worked hard to knead out all my stress.

 Once she’d finished with my back, she laid a warm blanket over me as she moved on to my legs.
 Later, as she worked her fingers through my hair and applied pressure to points on my neck, she laid a heated mask over my face.